Kathua Rape Case: Twitterati Spit Fire On Sonam Kapoor For Her Communal Take; Kareena On Target Too

 - Kareena Kapoor Khan WARNS Akshay Kumar & It Has Got To Do Something With Her Son Taimur!

-Kathua rape case has not only left the national shook but in angst!
-Recently, Swara Bhaskar shared a Kareena Kapoor Khan's picture on Twitter, where she could be seen holding a placard demanding justice for the minor girl, Asifa, whose gangrape-murder in Jammu and Kashmir's Kathua district shocked the entire country.
+Kathua rape case has not only left the nation shaken but also in angst!
+Recently, Swara Bhaskar had shared Kareena Kapoor Khan's picture on Twitter, where she could be seen holding a placard demanding justice for the minor girl, Asifa, whose gangrape-murder in Jammu and Kashmir's Kathua district shocked the entire country.

 A user criticised Kareena for marrying into a Muslim family and naming her son, Taimur.
-On the other side, Sonam Kapoor gets slammed by another actress Koina Mitra, for giving Kathua rape case, a communal angle and Sonam's fans are unhappy with the actress as well!
+On the other side, Sonam Kapoor gets slammed by another actress Koena Mitra, for giving the Kathua rape case, a communal angle and Sonam's fans are unhappy with the actress as well!

-Swara Depends Kareena
+Swara Defends Kareena

 However, Swara Bhasker defended her Veere Di Wedding" co-star, Kareena Kapoor Khan, from a troll who shamed the actor for marrying Saif Ali Khan.